lure-sh/lure/docs/packages/build-scripts.md

 The `sources` array contains URLs which are downloaded into `$srcdir` before the build starts.

 If the URL provided is an archive or compressed file, it will be extracted.
-To disable this, add the `~archive=false` query parameter.
+To disable this, add the `~postproc=false` (`postproc` stands for postprocessing) query parameter.
 Example:

 Extracted:
 ```text